-Based upon the information of record, I find the following material facts about which there is no genuine dispute:
+Based upon the information of record, I find the following material facts about which

-- 1. Between 1993 and 2004, Carroll County experienced a historic increase in school enrollment. - Since 2005, the school population of Carroll County has steadily declined; this decline is expected to continue for the foreseeable future.
+- Between 1993 and 2004, Carroll County experienced a historic increase in school enrollment. - Since 2005, the school population of Carroll County has steadily declined; this decline is expected to continue for the foreseeable future.
 Since 2007, the Local Board has expressed concern about the decline, and since 2010, has contemplated ways to adapt its facility usage to address the decline. - 3.
 State aid to local schools is based on a per-pupil funding formula and relative wealth allocation.
 Due to the decline in enrollment, the Local Board has lost revenue, and has had to eliminate school programs and positions.
-Loss of revenue has also impacted the Local Board's capacity to pay school employees competitive salaries, which currently rank near the bottom of similarly-situated employees in the State. - Because of the lower enrollment, some of Carroll County's schools are underutilized.
-Overall, school utilization is expected to decline over the next ten years.
+Loss of revenue has also impacted the Local Board's capacity to pay school employees competitive salaries, which currently rank near the bottom of similarly-situated employees in the State.